armory/docs-cdaas/content/en/deployment/strategies/overview.md

 linktitle: Overview
 weight: 1
 description: >
-  Learn about blue/green and canary deployment strategies for deploying your apps to Kubernetes using Armory CD-as-a-Service.
+  Learn about blue/green and canary deployment strategies for deploying AWS Lambda functions or your apps to Kubernetes using Armory CD-as-a-Service.
 Compare features to decide which strategy fits your use case.
 ---

 ## {{% heading "prereq" %}}